-Clarification 3: Decimals are limited to hundredths.
-Expressions cannot include division of a fraction by a fraction.
+Clarification 3: Decir hundredths.
+Expre division of a fraction nals are limited to ssions cannot include on by a fraction.
+ALD 2 ALD 3 ALD 4 ALD 5 Evaluates a two- step expression involving adding and subtraction using order of operations.
+Evaluates multi- step expressions using order of operations but no use of parentheses Evalu nume expre order ates multi-step erical ssions using of operations Use dete eva erro eva mul usir s error analysis for ermining whether a given luated expression includes an or at any given step in the luation process and evaluates lti-step numerical expressions ng order of operations.

-arvision of a maddon by a maddon.
-ALD 2 ALD 3 ALD 4 ALD 5 Evaluates a two- Evaluates multi- Evalu ates multi-step s error analysis for step expression step expressions nume erical dete rmining whether a given involving adding using order of expre ssions using eval uated expression includes an and subtraction operations but no order of operations erro r at any given step in the using order of use of parentheses eval uation process and evaluates operations. mul ti-step numerical expressions usir ng order of operations.
+Additional Resources:

-Additional Resources: CPALMS Resources
+CPALMS Resources